League of Fiume: Represented peoples

 II. – Representatives of the countries unjustly damaged by the Treaty of Versailles: Russia, Romania, Belgium, Portugal, Siam, Germany, Bulgaria, Turkey, The Holy See.

 III. – Delegations of parties and groups sympathizing with "Fiumanism", mainly Italian, French, English and American.

 Ireland

 In 1919 the revolutionary Irish Republic was founded.
-D'Annuzio and others offered arms to the Irish Republic in exchange for a statement of support by the Dail Eireann (Irish Parliament).
+D'Annuzio and others offered arms to the Irish Republic in exchange for a statement of support by the Dáil Éireann (Irish Parliament).
 The Irish refused as they thought it would damage their goal in the long-run as they needed the support of America and the Vatican among others.